World Environment Day: How green is your business?

 When you have a business to run, saving energy might not be at the top of your to-do list.
 But just a few small changes to the way you work can reduce your bills and could even help your business to stand out from the competition.

-Energy-efficiency should be a no-brainer as far as the Carbon Trust is concerned.
+Energy-efficiency should be a no-brainer as far as the Carbon Trust (external link) is concerned.
 “Energy prices have doubled in the last 10 years and are predicted to rise by a further 50% by the end of the decade,” says a spokesperson.

 “But few people realise that energy isn’t a fixed cost and simple changes can bring bills down and help to increase the profitability of a business.”
 In fact, the Carbon Trust calculates that a 20% cut in energy costs represents the same bottom line benefit as a 5% increase in sales for many businesses.
 So there are clear reasons for taking steps to reduce energy usage.

 Before you can begin to make changes, your first step is to work out how much energy you use and where the wastage is.
 There are plenty of online calculators to help work out your carbon footprint and bigger companies can use the footprinting services offered by the Carbon Trust (external link) and The Carbon Neutral Company (external link).

 But for most small companies, particularly anyone with a home-based business, a quick walk-around survey is sufficient.
 The Carbon Trust has a guide to carrying out a survey, including a checklist of what to look out for.